-You can’t just compete in an Olympic Games.
-The road to the Olympics requires considerable self-sacrifice and preparation.
-And you can’t just get a car licence without first obtaining a learners permit and undergoing a test.
+You can’t just turn up and compete in an Olympic Games.
+The road to the Olympics requires considerable self-sacrifice, training and preparation.
+And you can’t get a car licence without first obtaining a learner’s permit and undergoing a test.

 In fact, there’s not a lot any of us can achieve without first going through a period of learning and preparation.

-We go to school to prepare us for life.
+We go to school to prepare us for a career and life itself.
 We study to pass exams.
 We generally have a trial on probation, before being appointed to a permanent position and we have an engagement period, before getting married.

-So it seems obvious, for us to really appreciate the true significance of Easter, we must first undergo a time of preparation.
+So, it seems obvious, for us to really appreciate the true significance of Easter, we need first to undergo a time of preparation.
 Many Churches refer to this period as the season of Lent.

 For some of us our Lenten journey can be achieved by mentally retracing the steps of our Saviour on the road to Calvary.
 Alternatively, we can make this journey more positive if we look beyond Calvary to focus on the miracle of the Easter Sunday Resurrection.